AI Development

 User (browser) → LLM API directly

-The difference matters enormously.
-When your server sits between the user and the LLM, you control the data.
-You decide what gets sent to the model, what gets stored, and what gets deleted.
-Without that middleware layer, you've handed control to whoever runs the LLM.
+This matters more than anything else in this article.
+When your server sits between the user and the LLM, you control what data gets sent to the model, what gets stored, and what gets deleted.
+Without that middleware layer, you've handed data control to OpenAI or Anthropic or whoever runs the model.
+And you're still the data controller in GDPR terms — you're just a data controller who can't actually control anything.

-4. Integration Layer Connections to your CRM, ticketing system, knowledge base, or order management.
-Each integration is a data flow that needs documenting in your DPIA.
+The integration layer connects to your CRM, ticketing system, knowledge base, whatever.
+Each connection is a data flow you need to document in your DPIA.

 Choosing Your LLM Provider (The GDPR Way)